 Our land training is at the world famous Iffley Road Sports complex, home of the first sub-4 minute mile where we train in a purpose built rowing gym which has a large amount of free weights, watt bikes, over 20 dynamic rowing machines, and a rowing tank.
 This is currently under re-development to become twice the size.

 How much rowing experience do I need?
 At least a year’s rowing experience is recommended to be at the minimum standard upon arrival.

 Where and when is training?
 We row from the Fleming boathouse in Wallingford with the other university squads, and use the Iffley Road rowing gym for land training.
 We train 10-12 sessions a week including on weekends.
 We try to arrange the water sessions around everyone’s work (a mixture of mornings and afternoons) and the gym sessions are scheduled for most weekday evenings.

 What do I need to weigh?
 You will need to weigh less than 72.5kg on race days to compete as a lightweight while at full strength.
-The club and coaches have experience in weight management and will provide expert advice to help you with this; you should be no heavier than about 83kg at the start of trialling in September (anything under is a bonus).
+The club and coaches have experience in weight management and will provide expert advice to help you with this; you should be no heavier than about 83kg at the start of trialling in September.

 FAQS FOR COXES